ucp4496/genui-react/README.md

 # GenUI

 GenUI is an interactive proof-of-concept that demonstrates how a user interface can be dynamically modified using natural language.
-This project includes a mock data entry system designed to be intentionally simple so that UI changes driven by GenUI are easy to see, test, and iterate on.
+This project includes a mock warehouse data entry system designed to be intentionally simple so that UI changes driven by GenUI are easy to see, test, and iterate on.

-The goal is to explore how users can shape and personalize software in real time — no manual UI editing required.
+The goal is to explore how users can shape and personalize software in real time, with no manual UI editing required.

 ---